by Paul Begala

 · coke addiction

-· influence peddling (Selling stock for far more than it was worth while the elder Bush was in office so investors could gain access to oil reserves.)
+· influence peddling (Bush sold stock for far more than it was worth while the elder Bush was in office so investors could gain access to oil reserves.)

-· Criminal insider trading (Selling stock from a failing public company without filing required reports that would let other investors know the company was failing.
-Insider trading and influence peddling are far worse crimes than oral sex.
-Unchecked insider trading and influence peddling can destroy economies.)
+· Criminal insider trading (Bush sold stock from his failing public company without filing required reports that would let other investors know the company was failing.
+Unchecked insider trading and influence peddling destroy economies.)

 · depends how you define perjury